Adjacency matrix: Variations

 An (a, b, c)-adjacency matrix A of a simple graph has A_{i,j} = a if (i, j) is an edge, b if it is not, and c on the diagonal.
 The Seidel adjacency matrix is a (−1, 1, 0)-adjacency matrix.
 This matrix is used in studying strongly regular graphs and two-graphs.

 The distance matrix has in position (i, j) the distance between vertices v_{i} and v_{j}.
 The distance is the length of a shortest path connecting the vertices.
 Unless lengths of edges are explicitly provided, the length of a path is the number of edges in it.
-The distance matrix resembles a high power of the adjacency matrix, but instead of telling only whether or not two vertices are connected (i.e., the connection matrix, which contains boolean values), it gives the exact distance between them.
+The distance matrix resembles a high power of the adjacency matrix, but instead of telling only whether or not two vertices are connected (i.e., the connection matrix, which contains Boolean values), it gives the exact distance between them.

 Examples

 Undirected graphs

-The convention followed here (for undirected graphs) is that each edge adds 1 to the appropriate cell in the matrix, and each loop adds 2.
+The convention followed here (for undirected graphs) is that each edge adds 1 to the appropriate cell in the matrix, and each loop (an edge from a vertex to itself) adds 2 to the appropriate cell on the diagonal in the matrix.
 This allows the degree of a vertex to be easily found by taking the sum of the values in either its respective row or column in the adjacency matrix.